The US might be out of the Paris Agreement but San Francisco, a city leader on climate action, is standing firm.

 BC3 was born just over a decade ago through an innovative pilot project in San Francisco, the first US city to commit to the United Nations Global Compact (UNGC).

-In 2005, the San Francisco business community and the City of San Francisco trialed the Melbourne model of the UNGC – Cities Programme by coming together as a multi-sector task force to tackle climate change with the aim of reducing the city’s emissions.
+In 2005, the San Francisco business community and the City of San Francisco trialled the Melbourne model of the UN Global Compact – Cities Programme by coming together as a multi-sector task force to tackle climate change with the aim of reducing the city’s emissions.

 This resulted in the establishment in 2007 of BC3 a non-profit organisation whose focus has grown to engaging San Francisco’s large corporate sector in establishing the city as a global model for local climate solutions.